-Cyathea dregei, the common South African tree fern may grow to 5 m with arching pale green fronds clustered at the top of an erect, dark-brown stem.
-The sturdy stem seldom branches.
+Alsophila dregei, previously Cyathea dregei and commonly the well-known South African tree fern, may grow to 5 m in height.
+Its arching pale green fronds cluster at the top of an erect, dark-brown stem that seldom branches.
 It is usually covered in brown scales and old leaf bases.

 The fronds, the main attraction, may reach 3 m in length with tripinnate structure.
 The leaf stalks are smooth, the leaflet margins entire.
 Leaflets may be hairless or have sparse, rusty, hair-like scales which tend to fall off easily.
 Spores are produced in sori positioned along the veins on the under-surfaces of the leaflets.
 Sori are clusters of sporangia, structures found on fern fronds that produce and contain the spores.
 Their shapes often give clues for identifying fern species.